catancs/ASL-Alphabet-Recognition-App/README.md

 - Dropout (0.5)
 - Dense output layer with softmax activation

-## How to Run
+## How to Run the Web App
 1. Clone this repository.
 2. Ensure you have installed requirements listed below.
 3. Place your dataset in the `asl_alphabet_train` and `asl_alphabet_test` directories accordingly.
-4. Run the streamlit app using the following command:
+4. Run the streamlit web app using the following command:
 ```
 streamlit run asl_app.py
 ```